 Graduates of the MA Asian Studies specialisation Japanese Studies are qualified to pursue careers where high-level Japanese is a key requirement.
 Graduates of the programme also demonstrate a well-developed academic understanding of the most pertinent aspects of Japanese Studies – a precursor to future research or academic studies.

-This two-year programme has a maximum of 17 places.
+This two-year programme has a maximum of 17 places; the Admissions Board ranks the requests on the fulfilment of the entry requirements.
 The application deadline is 1st April for all students.
 East Asian Studies, a comparable one-year programme, has no restriction on the number of available places.
-Japanese Studies can also be followed within the two-year Research Master’s programme Asian Studies and the one-year East Asian Studies programme.
+It is also possible to focus on Japanese Studies within the two-year Research Master’s programme Asian Studies and the one-year East Asian Studies programme.